AnyBlok/anyblok_wms_base/doc/core_concepts.rst

      <anyblok_wms_base.core.operation.base.Operation.create>`
      method directly.

-     .. note:: Typically, creating directly in the ``done`` state is much less expensive that creating in the ``planned`` state, followed by a call to :meth:`execute()
+     .. note:: Typically, creating directly in the ``done`` state is less expensive that creating in the ``planned`` state, followed by a call to :meth:`execute()
                <anyblok_wms_base.core.operation.base.Operation.execute>`